RichtersFinger/yate/README.md

    * **Use TTS** - toggles whether `Lottery` results are queued as TTS (text-to-speech) tofor all players (except the game master); this ignores the visibility setting

 * **Timer Element**
 	The `Timer` element can be used to indicate remaining time for a player's turn or to notify if a certain amount of time has passed since the `Timer` has been started.
-If the `Timer` is set to `autorestart`, then only the game master can stop the repeated countdown (by double clicking with `Left Mouse Button` or with the option `Stop Timer` in the context menu).
+If the `Timer` is set to `autorestart`, then only the game master can stop the repeated countdown (by using the option `Stop Timer` in the context menu).

 	The configurable settings for this element are:
 	* **Owner** - controls who has permission to drag this element or (re-)start the `Timer`